MarcusMelconian/Immersive-Air/README.md

  ## ImmersiveAir-Server
  Key Files:
   * public: Contains the HTML/CSS/JS front-end web application for immersiveair.co.uk.
-  * schemas: Contains the Mongoose Schema for MongoDB Atlas database.
+  * schemas: Contains the Mongoose Schema for the MongoDB Atlas database.
   * mongo.js: Responsible for connecting to the MongoDB Atlas database.
   * server.js: The core Node.js webserver.
-Responsible for communicating over WebSockets to all 3 actuation platforms (web app, Alexa, Unity VR), aswell as talking to the OpenWeatherMap API and MongoDB Atlas database.
+Responsible for communicating over WebSockets to all 3 actuation platforms (web app, Alexa, Unity VR), aswell as communicating to the OpenWeatherMap API and MongoDB Atlas database.

  ## SocketClient
  Key Files:
-  * SocketClient.ino: The ESP8226 NodeMCU file, responsible for received the JSON sensor data from the Arduino Mega and sending it over WebSockets to the Node.js webserver deployed via Heroku.
+  * SocketClient.ino: The ESP8226 NodeMCU file, responsible for receiving the JSON sensor data from the Arduino Mega and sending it over WebSockets to the Node.js webserver deployed via Heroku.
 Coded in Lua.

 <br />
 <br />